 We conducted analyses in STATA Version 12 (StataCorp.
 2011).
 All studies reported HRs together with 95% confidence intervals.
 Therefore, estimates of the standard error were derived using each limit value and the two estimates averaged.
 Forest plots were used to display study information and HRs graphically.
-Articles used different terms to describe causes of death and were grouped together for meta-analysis according to terms and International Classification of Diseases codes where available (eTable 1; http://links.lww.com/EDE/B348).
-We calculated meta-analytic summary estimates using fixed and random-effects models using the program “metan” in STATA and assessed heterogeneity using the I 2 statistic.
+Articles used different terms to describe causes of death and were grouped together for meta-analysis according to terms and International Classification of Diseases codes where available (eTable 1; https://links.lww.com/EDE/B348).
+We calculated meta-analytic summary estimates using fixed and random-effects models using the program “metan” in STATA and assessed heterogeneity using the I2 statistic.
 Prediction intervals were calculated when heterogeneity was identified.13 Small study bias was assessed using Begg and Berlin14 and Egger et al15 tests and the Trim and Fill procedure.16

 A series of stratified analyses assessed potential effect modification by both cohort and study characteristics.
 Cohort characteristics included (1) study population—general population cohorts versus cohorts using subjects with preexisting disease; and (2) age at recruitment, cohorts based upon adults across a wide age range at recruitment versus cohorts in selected ages at cohort entry.
 As the focus of our investigation was the identification of concentration–response functions for use in health impact assessments, we selected cohorts conducted in the general population and without narrow age restriction at cohort entry for further stratified analyses by study characteristics.
 These included (1) adjustment for individual measures of BMI and smoking versus no adjustment or use of area-level estimates of BMI and/or smoking; and (2) use of land-use regression models to estimate residential NO2 concentrations versus area-based concentration estimates.
 Our evaluation of differences between strata was based upon the sizes and confidence intervals of the respective summary HRs and the differences between HRs assessed using the method of Altman and Bland.17

-The 48 articles identified in the review analyzed 28 cohorts (including the European Study of Cohorts for Air Pollution Effects (ESCAPE) study comprising 22 separate cohorts).18–65 eTable 2; http://links.lww.com/EDE/B348 provides a description of each article/cohort including cohort size and geographical location, subject characteristics, exposure assessment and control for key individual confounders.
+The 48 articles identified in the review analyzed 28 cohorts (including the European Study of Cohorts for Air Pollution Effects (ESCAPE) study comprising 22 separate cohorts).18–65 eTable 2; https://links.lww.com/EDE/B348 provides a description of each article/cohort including cohort size and geographical location, subject characteristics, exposure assessment and control for key individual confounders.
 Cohorts were studied in Europe (13 including the ESCAPE consortium of cohorts), North America (10), Taiwan (1), China (2), and Japan (2).

 HRs for NO2 and all-cause mortality were reported in 32 studies (22 cohorts including ESCAPE) and cause-specific mortality in 41 studies (24 cohorts including ESCAPE).

-Five studies investigated associations with mortality in cohorts selected on the basis of preexisting disease: survivors of stroke,51 coronary heart disease,56 acute coronary syndrome,59 attendees at respiratory clinic,45 and hypertensive US veterans49 (eFigure 3; http://links.lww.com/EDE/B348).
+Five studies investigated associations with mortality in cohorts selected on the basis of preexisting disease: survivors of stroke,51 coronary heart disease,56 acute coronary syndrome,59 attendees at respiratory clinic,45 and hypertensive US veterans49 (eFigure 3; https://links.lww.com/EDE/B348).
 Meta-analysis of these studies gave a summary HR of 1.04 per 10 μg/m3 increment in NO2 compared with 1.02 for the 15 cohorts recruiting subjects from the general population (Table 1).

-Eleven of the 15 cohorts recruited adults within a broad age range and four cohorts limited recruitment to narrower age ranges: 35–50,23 55–69 years,24 25–59 years,35 and 65–84 years of age62 (eFigure 4; http://links.lww.com/EDE/B348).
+Eleven of the 15 cohorts recruited adults within a broad age range and four cohorts limited recruitment to narrower age ranges: 35–50,23 55–69 years,24 25–59 years,35 and 65–84 years of age62 (eFigure 4; https://links.lww.com/EDE/B348).
 A stratified meta-analysis indicated a substantial difference in the summary HRs between cohorts recruiting adults over a broad age range compared with cohorts restricting age at entry, 1.02 versus 1.08 per 10 μg/m3 increment in NO2, respectively (Table 1).

 For the 11 cohorts that recruited adults within a broad age range, Figure 2 shows the cohort-specific HRs and meta-analytic summary estimates stratified by (1) level of covariate adjustment, i.e., those controlling for required confounding factors including individual BMI and smoking status and those who did not; (2) the spatial resolution of the estimated NO2 concentrations, i.e., land-use regression models predicting concentrations at subjects’ residential addresses versus estimates for larger geographical areas derived from models or interpolation of data from monitoring stations; and (3) ordered by study mean/median NO2 concentration.
 HRs from studies that controlled for individual measures of BMI and smoking were more variable and less precise than HRs from studies lacking this level of covariate adjustment.
 Summary HRs for the two subgroups are presented in Table 1 and indicate a larger summary HR (P = 0.03) for studies without control for individual measures of BMI and smoking compared with studies that did (1.03 vs. 1.00 per 10 μg/m3 increment in NO2).
 Studies that used estimated area-level concentrations of NO2 were more variable and less precise than studies that used land-use regression-based residential concentration estimates and when meta-analyzed gave a smaller summary HR (1.00) compared with studies using residential land-use regression estimates (1.03).
 Three administrative cohorts constructed from national registries rather than recruitment of individuals accounted for 3/4 studies that did not adjust for individual-level BMI and smoking and 3/6 studies that used residential concentration estimates from land-use regression models.
 When ordered by study mean/median NO2 concentration (Figure 2C), there was a suggestion of a downward trend in the size of the HR as study mean NO2 concentrations increased.
 Meta-regression confirmed this impression (data not shown).